— 16 min read

 - Outlining the documentation required along with an RFI for a response

-- Communicate the process and requirements to all stakeholders
+- Communicating the process and requirements to all stakeholders

 Follow each question with a question mark, as a way of separating issues and focusing on the exact nature of the request.
 Getting fancy with the questions or trying to intermingle several issues at once in the RFI doesn’t move the ball downfield.
 Keep it simple.
 An RFI is a question.
 Ask it as plainly as possible.

-Let’s say it again: Context.
-It is very easy to accidentally compose a request that draws so much from your own experience of the issue, it defies easy penetration by the recipient.
+It is very easy to accidentally compose a request that draws so much from someone's own experience of the issue, it defies easy penetration by the recipient.
 That is a time-eater.
 Construct the question in such a way that absolutely anyone on or off the project can understand it.
-Look closely at your request.
+Look closely at the request.
 Does it even mildly presume some prior knowledge on the recipient’s part?

 A proper contextual RFI should include: